outrunnl/dbcollect/README.md

 Oracle AWR reports require Diagnostics Pack (see Oracle doc id 1490798.1).
-_dbcollect_ can not directly determine if you have this license or not - it checks the dba_feature_usage_statistics table whether "AWR Reports" has been used previously or not, and falls back to Statspack otherwise, unless the ```--force``` flag has been specified.
+_dbcollect_ can not directly determine if you have this license or not - it checks the dba_feature_usage_statistics table whether "AWR Reports" has been used previously or not, and falls back to Statspack otherwise, unless the ```--force-awr``` flag has been specified.
 The decision flow is as follows:

 1. Check if 'AWR Reports' is a feature that has been used before.
 If so, use AWR reports